thrivinginacademia/grantwriting/README.md

 Much of scientific writing is needlessly complex and obscures, rather than illuminates, the meaning.
 Consider the following sentence:
 * “An understanding of the causal factors involved in excessive drinking by students could lead to their more effective treatment.”
-* “We could more effectively treat students who drink excessively if we understand why they do”
+* “We could more effectively treat students who drink excessively if we understand why they do.”

 Which version is clearer?
 Likely, you picked the second version.
 Think about the differences between the two versions and just what exactly makes the second clearer than the first.